Dosugamea/Cool-Bot/README.md

 # Cool-Bot
-LINE unofficial bot for smart developers
+LINE unofficial bot templete for smart developers

 ## What's this?
 It is class of implements commands by json.